Frequently Asked Questions – Program Details

 What makes this residency program different from other residency programs?

 A teacher residency prepares you for the realities of the classroom unlike any other experience.
 A residency from NYU Steinhardt sets itself apart by providing you with a degree from one of the leading research institutions in the world (without having to actually be in New York City).
-The Teacher Residency is also different from other residency models because all of our partners are high-need urban schools; you will experience your residency where you can make an incredible impact.
+The Teacher Residency is also different from other residency models because all of our partners are urban schools with high populations of marginalized and historically underrepresented students; you will experience your residency where you can make an incredible impact.
 You will build deep expertise in your content area.
-You’ll also learn how to infuse literacy instruction across content areas while gaining the skills and knowledge to work with diverse student populations including students with disabilities and emergent bilinguals.
+You’ll also learn how to infuse literacy instruction across content areas while gaining the skills and knowledge to work with diverse student populations, including students with disabilities and emergent bilinguals.

 What is the average time commitment during the one-year master’s degree?

 Participants in the Teacher Residency will work full time in one of our partner schools in a student-facing role.
-You will also spend about 15 hours/week on coursework outside of school hours.
-You will take your coursework online, one course at a time.
-You can access your classes anywhere with internet access on a laptop or desktop computer.
+You will also spend about 15 hours/week on course work outside of school hours.
+You will take your course work online, one course at a time.
+Approximately three per week that you dedicate to course work will be in synchronous live meetings online in the evenings.
+You can access your classes anywhere with Internet access on a laptop or desktop computer.

 Is this program only online?
 Are there face-to-face interactions too?